Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 You can donate blood only after ultrasound diagnostics, since ultrasound allows you to accurately determine the age of the fetus.

-If the patient is at risk, then she is recommended to undergo screening during the second and third trimester of pregnancy.
+If the patient is at risk, she is recommended to undergo screening during the second and third trimester of pregnancy.

 Breast examination